-Mobile telephony has experienced strong growth since competition was introduced in 2000 by Celtel/Zain and Telecel International.
-Both operators have seen a change of ownership, with Zain having been acquired by Bharti Airtel before being sold on to Orange Group in 2016, and with Telecel becoming part of Marco Telecom and being rebranded as Moov.
+Mobile telephony has experienced strong growth since competition was introduced in 2000.
+There has been some fluidity in ownership, with Zain having been acquired by Bharti Airtel before being sold on to Orange Group in 2016, and with Telecel becoming part of Marco Telecom and being rebranded as Moov.
 Although market penetration remains below the African average, is continues to grow steadily.

-Onatel’s FasoNet is the country’s leading internet service provider, dominating the broadband market with its DSL and EV-DO offerings.
-Penetration rates in this sector are still extremely low and services remain expensive despite some price cuts introduced since 2011 in the wake of improved international bandwidth capacity.
-Being landlocked, Burkina Faso for long depended on expensive satellite links for its international bandwidth, though in recent years connectivity has been facilitated by transit fibre links through adjacent countries which have direct access to the region’s international fibre optic submarine cables.
+Onatel’s FasoNet is the country’s leading internet service provider, offering DSL and EV-DO services.
+Internet penetration is extremely low, exacerbated by the high cost of connectivity despite price cuts introduced since 2011 in the wake of improved international bandwidth via fibre links through adjacent countries.
+These links provide access to the region’s international submarine cables.
 Although about 50 ISPs have been licensed, only three compete with FasoNet, and collectively these have fewer than 1,000 subscribers.

-Vodafone Wholesale and Huawei complete cable to Ghanaian border; Bharti Airtel completes the sale of its local unit to Orange Group; Onatel reports 11% increase in revenue for H1 2016; G-Cloud project aiming to connect more than 400 institutions in all 13 regions; government contracts Alcatel-Lucent to provide cloud networking technology facilitating digital public services; Airtel and MTN launch money transfer service between Burkina Faso and Ivory Coast; regulator imposes fines on MNOs for breaches of network coverage and QoS conditions; Finance Act 2014 mandates a 5% tax on telcos; international internet bandwidth increases to 5.38Gb/s; Maroc Telecom deploys new cable linking Burkina Faso to Morocco, Mauritania, Mali and Niger; report includes the regulator’s annual reports and market statistical updates to December 2014, telcos’ financial and operating data to Q2 2016, recent market developments.
+ECOWAS mobile roaming agreement comes into play; government launches XOF23.6 billion project to provide metropolitan fibre-optic infrastructure; Vodafone Wholesale and Huawei complete cable to Ghanaian border; Orange Burkina Faso completes rebranding exercise; G-Cloud project aiming to connect more than 400 institutions in all 13 regions; government contracts Alcatel-Lucent to provide cloud networking technology facilitating digital public services; international internet bandwidth increases to 7.2Gb/s; report includes the regulator’s annual reports and market statistical updates to March 2017, telcos’ financial and operating data to Q2 2017, recent market developments.

-Onatel, Telmob, Bharti Airtel (Zain, Celtel), Moov (Telecel, Etisalat), FasoNet, ZCP, Delgi, Cenatrin, CFAO Technologies, River Telecom, Net Access, Maroc Telecom, Vivendi.
+Onatel, Telmob, Bharti Airtel (Zain, Celtel), Orange Burkina Faso, Moov (Telecel, Etisalat), FasoNet, ZCP, Delgi, Cenatrin, CFAO Technologies, River Telecom, Net Access, Maroc Telecom, Vivendi.

 Companies (Major Players)